Becoming an Editor FAQ

 Here are some ideas to try:

-• If you decide to do social media, choose the platforms you’re good at or comfortable with.
+If you decide to do social media, choose the platforms you’re good at or comfortable with.
 You don’t have to be everywhere, especially if your clients aren’t there or if you hate it so much that you won’t engage.
-For example, I joined Twitter and Instagram for my business, but I’m much more active on Twitter (and now, several Twitter-esque platforms).
+For example, I joined Twitter and Instagram for my business, but I was much more active on Twitter (and now Threads).
 That’s because I prefer short-form written content over making graphics.
 I know there are a lot of indie authors on Instagram, so creating content there could pay off, but I just can’t bring myself to do more on it.
 So I don’t.
-I’ve done plenty on Twitter to get editing jobs and build my network.
+I did plenty on Twitter to get editing jobs and build my network, and I’m doing so on Threads now.

 What should I charge for editing?